5T33Z0/Clover-Crate/ACPI/README.md

 * `true` - the length of the region will remain 8 bytes, if there was one,
 * `false` - will be corrected by 2 bytes, which more reliably prevents the CMOS from being reset.

 As researched by vit9696, the region length should still be `8`, because you need it to save the hibernation key.
 So the fix itself is useful.
-Sinc on desktops, hibernation is not needed, you may think about resetting the CMOS.
+Since hibernation is not needed on Desktops, you may consider resetting the CMOS.

 ### FixS3D